-More than 40 Microsoft products will either reach end of support in 2021 or move to Extended Support.
+New In 2022, nearly 80 Microsoft products and releases will reach end of support (or servicing), move to Extended Support, or be retired.
 For products reaching end of support, customers face a decision to either upgrade or take risks associated with running the unsupported product in their IT ecosystem.
-In this bulletin, we review the list of products that will be sunset in 2021 and some factors Microsoft enterprise customers should consider as they prepare for these events.
+In this bulleting, we review the list of products that will be sunset in 2022 and some factors Microsoft enterprises customers should consider as they prepare for these events.

-In 2020, more than 100 Microsoft offerings either reached end of support or moved to extended support.
-At just over 40 offerings, the list for 2021 is substantially shorter but still includes several popular enterprise products like Windows 10 and BizTalk Server 2010.
-When the majority of these products reach end of support, no new security updates, non-security updates, free or paid assisted support options, or online technical content updates will be issued.
+At nearly 80 offerings, the list of Microsoft releases and offerings being sunset in 2022 (or moved to extended support) is nearly twice as long as 2021’s list.
+When most of these products reach end of support, no new security updates, non-security updates, free or paid assisted support options, or online technical content updates will be issued.

-Here is a current list of Microsoft products that will reach end of support in 2021:
+Here is a current list of Microsoft products that will be retired or reach end of servicing/ support in 2022:

 Microsoft customers have limited options when a product reaches end of support – upgrade to the latest cloud or on-premise version of that product, remain on the existing version and absorb the business risk, or (if eligible) enroll in Microsoft’s Extended Security Update Program.